 Rules are run at the data source level-of-detail (a row-level calculation).
-One can think of it as a conditional calculation of a new column done per data source.
-The results are then aggregated using SUM to create the query result.
+One can think of it as a conditional calculation of a new column done per Data Source row.

 To provide a result showing Cost and CPC per Campaign Funnel would:

 For Facebook data, apply Cost rules

-- For Google Analytics data, apply Cost rules
+For Google Analytics data, apply Cost rules

-- Summarize data from all data sources per Campaign
+Summarise data from all data sources per Campaign

 On the aggregated data apply CPC formula

-Note that formula based metrics in visualizations can not always be calculated in correct order after other formulas are calculated, depending on where this formula is applied.
+Note that formula based metrics in visualisations can not always be calculated in correct order after other formulas are calculated, depending on where this formula is applied.
 It is therefore not possible to use a formula in another formula.
 However, since rule based metrics are calculated before formulas they can depend on other aggregatable metrics and be used in formulas.